 As a result, the Jujitsu fighter can easily render the attacker useless through calculated moves and joint locks; two combinations that make Jujitsu a very effective but also a deadly martial arts style.
 The most popular type of this style is the Brazilian Jujitsu, which focuses on joint locking and choking the opponent while fighting on the ground.

 For a Comparison between Jujitsu and TaeKwonDo, check out this article I wrote.

-Created in 1882, Judo is a relatively modern Japanese martial arts style that doubles up as an Olympic sport.
+Created in 1882, Judo is a relatively modern type of Japanese martial arts that doubles up as an Olympic sport.
 Like Jujitsu, Judo involves a lot of grappling maneuvers such as pins, joint locks, choke, stranglehold, and throws.

 The idea here is to take down the opponent to the ground with the main intention of subduing or immobilizing them.
 In other words, this is a martial arts style that’s based on using your opponent’s strength to your advantage to overpower him/her.